barrettinfotech/trumpet-rep-sheets/lesson-notes/awynja.md

 # Dr. Curtis' feedback for Arjen

+# Spring 2024

+## Week 1

+Etudes: Bousquet--good for sight reading.
+Also do Charlier #1

 Week 13

 Brahm Academic better!
 Make smoother phrasing.
 Keep in tempo.
 Last notes of phrases not cut too short.&#x20;

 Goedicke: cadenza--work to polish.
 10 and 13 bigger and more organic in slow down. keep trills moving.&#x20;

 ## Week 12&#x20;